privacytests/privacytests.org/scripts/README.md

 You can also use these flags on the command line, to supplement the yaml file or instead of one:

-* `--browsers chrome,firefox,vivaldi`: use the specified browsers, separated by commas
+* `--browser=firefox`: the browser to test
 * `--android`: Add flag to run on Android
 * `--ios`: Add flag to run on iOS
 * `--incognito`: Run tests in private browsing windows
 * `--tor`: Run test in Tor windows (available in Brave)
-* `--repeat 10`: repeat the whole set of tests 10 times
-* `--aggregate`: Combine results from the same browser into a single column (enabled by default)
+* `--aggregate`: Combine results in the rendered output (enabled by default)
-* `--debug`: Don't close browser(s) after test is done
+* `--debug`: Don't close the browser after the test is done
 * `--app-dir=/path/to/apps`: Use to point to directory containing browsers (default: `/Applications/`)
 * `--filename=my-results`: Use this flag to specify a filename prefix for the results files.
 * `--out=./results.json`: Use this flag to specific a full path for the results file.
 * `--categories=misc,https`: Limit tests to certain categories.
 Possible values: `main`, `supplementary`, `misc`, `https`.
 If this flag is omitted, all categories are run.

 So for example,
-`node test config/my-config.yaml --repeat=5 --filename=temp`
+`node test config/my-config.yaml --browser=firefox --filename=temp`
-runs the given config, but repeats tests for each browser 5 times and writes the results to temp*
+runs the given config for Firefox and writes the results to temp*

 ## Development